matrix-org/synapse/docs/admin_api/user_admin_api.rst

 - Delete from user directory
 - Reject all pending invites
 - Remove all information on the user from the account_validity table

+The following actions are additionally performed when deactivating an user and and you set ``erase`` to ``true``:

+- Remove displayname
 - Remove avatar URL

 Reset password
 ==============